VUEngine/VBDE/readme.txt

     no longer necessary, but still recommended.

-    VBDE comes with a current portable version of Notepad++ that has been slightly modified to have a button bar on top.
-With these buttons, you can quickly compile the current project, run the compiled ROM in an emulator, convert graphics, etc.
+    VBDE comes with a current portable version of Notepad++ that has been pre-configured with selected plugins and slightly modified to have a button bar on top.
+With these buttons, you can quickly compile the current project, run the compiled ROM in an emulator, convert images, etc.

   o Compiling and running